 A comprehensive tour that focuses on exploring the top attractions in Southern Africa, from Cape Town to Vic Falls.

-Guests will be met on arrival at Cape Town International Airport or any location of their choice in Cape Town - the first port of call of the Cape Town to Victoria Falls Tour.
+Guests will be met on arrival at Cape Town International Airport or any location of their choice in Cape Town.
 Thereafter the day is spent exploring one of the world's most beautiful cities.
 A cable car ride up Table Mountain is first on the agenda, affording some of the finest scenic views to be found anywhere.
 We also visit the world-famous Kirstenbosch Botanical Gardens, which originated when the mining magnate and philanthropist Cecil Rhodes donated the land to the people of South Africa.
 The garden is home to 4 000 of the 18 000 species of flora found in South Africa, all of which create a most remarkable display.
 The tour then makes its way to the hotel situated on Cape Town's famous Victoria and Alfred Waterfront.

 A drive over the spectacular Chapman's Peak pass, cut into the 650m high Chapman's Peak, leads the tour through the town of Noordhoek to the Cape of Good Hope Nature Reserve.
 A botanical and scenic delight, the reserve is home to several antelope species as well as a great diversity of flowering plants and birds.
 A highlight is sure to be the walk to the edge of Cape Point, where it is said the stormy waters of the Atlantic are met by the calming influence of the Indian Ocean.
 The tour traces False Bay on the way back to Cape Town, stopping at Boulders Beach, an attractive secluded beach comprising a tumble of huge round rocks on a sandy shore and a colony of African penguins.

-The Livingstone Museum still houses the largest collection of Livingstone’s letters and journals, and bears testament to the legacy of this legendary man, who spent more than half his life in Africa.
-He was devoted to the exploration of the continent and the plight of its people who were, at the time, still brutally exploited by the slave traders.
-A glimpse of the thundering Victoria Falls is followed by check-in at the hotel where the late afternoon is spent at leisure.
+After breakfast and your last game drive in Kruger, you'll be transferred to the airport at Nelspruit.
+Once there you'll board a regional flight to Livingstone in Zambia.
+The town was established in 1905 by the British South Africa Company and bears the name of the famous missionary-explorer Sir David Livingstone.
+The Livingstone Museum still houses the largest collection of his letters and journals and bears testament to the legacy of this legendary man, who spent more than half his life in Africa.
+He was devoted to the exploration of the continent and the plight of its peoples, who were at the time still brutally exploited by slave traders.
+A glimpse of the mist rising above the thundering Victoria Falls is followed by check-in at the hotel.
+The late afternoon is spent at leisure.

 Guests spend the morning at leisure after which they will be transferred to Livingstone Airport for a flight to Johannesburg.
-Guests will be met at O R Tambo International and then assisted in transferring to an international flight back to their country of origin, after a Cape Town to Victoria Falls tour which experiences all the region’s highlights.
+Guests will be met at O.R.
+Tambo International and then assisted in transferring to an international flight back to their country of origin, after a Southern African tour which experiences all the region’s highlights.

 These four star tours of South Africa are private, expertly guided experiences.